 Cultural Immersion Groups

 These groups provide an opportunity to meet other young Argentines and participate in cultural activities organized around a common interest.
 Current special interest groups include the fútbol and conversation clubs.

 This intensive summer study abroad program lasts about eight weeks.
 All academic activities are dedicated to Spanish language acquisition through formal classroom instruction combined with experiential and cultural education activities aimed at engaging with the local culture.
 Students complete 15 hours of class per week, delivered entirely in Spanish.
 Students are divided into different language level groups (profiles) according to their language ability as determined by American Council on the Teaching of Foreign Languages (ACTFL)-based pre-program assessments.
 Participants are evaluated using two methods.
 The first is an online assessment prior to leaving the U.S., which provides an initial indicator of language skills to resident staff in Buenos Aires.
-The second, completed upon arrival to Buenos Aires, are in person written and oral exams.
-Students within any given Spanish profile (level) must complete two mandatory 3-credit courses.
+The second, completed upon arrival to Buenos Aires, consists of in - person written and oral exams.
+Students within any given Spanish level must complete two mandatory 3-credit courses.
 Content and teaching methods are supervised by the CIEE Spanish language academic coordinator.

 Instructional methods and teaching standards will be familiar to most students who have studied foreign languages on typical U.S. college campuses.
 All instructors are local Argentines versed in delivery of second language instruction and the standards of language levels according to the American Council on the Teaching of Foreign Languages (ACTFL).
 Program staff and resources are available to assist students in navigating any challenges faced in adapting to differences in academic culture.
 Students are introduced to and prepared for the academic life of the program through orientation activities and materials, ongoing advising, and contact and language exchange with local students.

 Nature of Classes